-COURSE DECLARATION & AGREEMENT
+COURSE JOINING AGREEMENT

 Yoga supports physical and mental wellbeing and can lead to wide ranging benefits.
 Yoga Healing Foundation is not a medical care provider however and cannot be responsible for diagnosing, examining, or treating individual medical conditions of any kind, or in determining the effect of any specific course activity on a medical condition.
 When you engage in yoga practice please do so with awareness of your individual physical fitness and participate at a level that is appropriate for you.
 When practicing yoga, you agree that you do so at your own risk, are voluntarily participating and assume all risk of injury to yourself.
 Please continue with any prescription medication during the course.

 - I hereby state that all information provided in connection with my application is true and correct.

 - I understand and agree to the declaration and the statements in the code of conduct outlined below.